apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 Palo Alto Networks (PANW) is a leader in cybersecurity, providing products, services and solutions to our customers.
 Data is the center of our products and services.
 We stream and store exabytes of data in our data lake, with near real-time ingestion, data transformation, data insertion to data store, and forwarding data to our internal ML-based systems and external SIEM’s.
 We support multi-tenancy in each component so that we can isolate tenants and provide optimal performance and SLA.
 Streaming processing plays a critical role in the pipelines.

-In this blog series, [Talat Uyarer (Senior Principal Engineer)](https://www.linkedin.com/in/talatuyarer/), [Rishabh Kedia (Principal Engineer)](https://www.linkedin.com/in/rishabhkedia/), and [David He (Engineering Director)](https://www.linkedin.com/in/davidqhe/) will describe how we built a self managed streaming platform and our learnings.
-In part I, we describe why and how we built a large-scale self managed streaming infrastructure and services based on Flink, by migrating from a cloud managed streaming service, and the learnings for operational scalability and observability, performance, and cost effectiveness.
-We summarize useful techniques, and experience in our journey.

 In the second part of the series, we provide a more thorough description of the core building blocks of our streaming infrastructure, such as autoscaler.
 We also give more details about our customizations, which enabled us to build a high-performance, large-scale streaming system.
 Finally, we explain how we solved challenging problems.